The Best Money Market Accounts

 Mediocre APY rate

-Compared to most brick-and-mortar banks, Ally’s current annual percentage yield for money market accounts is very high: 0.90% for daily balances less than $25,000 and 1.00% for daily balances above $25,000 (as of October 17, 2019).
+Compared to most brick-and-mortar banks, Ally’s current annual percentage yield for money market accounts is very high: 0.75% (as of November 21, 2019).
 But compared to some of its online bank competitors, it’s just okay.
-Discover, for instance, currently offers 1.70% to 1.76%, and a full percentage point really adds up over time.
+Discover, for instance, currently offers 1.55% to 1.60%, and a full percentage point really adds up over time.

 Best With No Fees - Discover